SINAebrahimi99/SinaEbrahimi99/README.md

 Interested in Computer Networking 🌐 and Cyber Security (Blue Side) 🔵

-This GitHub page is a repository for my projects, Labs, and training.
+This GitHub page is a repository for my little projects, Labs, and training.

 And also a place to act as my second CV.